technologiestiftung/stadtpuls-story-template/README.md

 * `.lead`:<br />This CSS class adds an "introduction" style.
 Slightly bigger and lighter, the `.lead` class should be used at the beginning of an article to incentivize users to start  reading further.
 * `.alert`:<br />Alerts are styled boxes that are highlighted.
 They can be used to momentarily derivate from the main content and provide context information.
 They come in the following flavors: `.alert.alert-info` (should be used by default), `.alert.alert-warning`, `.alert.alert-success`, `.alert.alert-error`
 * `.wide-block`:<br />Utility CSS class to create blocks that are wider than the main text content.
 Useful for bringing rhythm and/or placing larger charts.
 * `.tag`:<br />Utility to highlight a text referencing a specific dataset in a chart with the same color.
-Can set the color using the css variable `--data-color`.
+Can set the color using the CSS variable `--data-color`.
 This can be set on an element-basis with an inline style tag.
 (Example: `
 <span class="tag" style="--data-color: var(--purple)">Datenarchitektur</span>`)